nodejitsu/handbook/book.md

 ## "How can I make my app use a port other than port 80?"

 Connecting to other servers using arbitrary ports requires no special considerations.
 However, *listening* for outside connections is currently limited to port 80 on the Nodejitsu platform because we require http host headers for domain name resolution of subdomains.
+Consequentially, each subdomain may only host one listening service.

 The ability to host tcp applications on nodejitsu and listen on non-80 ports is on our roadmap but has no associated timeline.